 The amortization expense for intangible assets with finite useful lives was disclosed in functional costs, principally in marketing and selling expenses.

-Software solutions are the main component of other intangible assets.
+Technologies, in-process research and development as well as software solutions are the main component of other intangible assets.

-The carrying amount of goodwill for each unit for the opening statement of financial position as of 1 January 2017 and the years ended 31 December 2017 and 31 December 2018 is as follows:
+The carrying amount of goodwill for each group of CGUs as of 31 December 2019 is as follows: